-- You are satisfied and feel that your complaint has been adequately dealt with.
-This will be confirmed to you in - This will be confirmed to you in writing and the file will be closed. - You are not satisfied, but do not feel any need to proceed with the complaint.
-In this case, too, you will receive a letter confirming this and the file will be closed. - 3.
+- 1. You are satisfied and feel that your complaint has been adequately dealt with. - This will be confirmed to you in writing and the file will be closed. - 2.
+You are not satisfied, but do not feel any need to proceed with the complaint. - In this case, too, you will receive a letter confirming this and the file will be closed. - 3.
 You are not satisfied and want the chief of police to make a decision.
-In that case, the handling of your complaint will proceed to the second phase.
+In that case, the handling of your complaint will proceed to the second phase. - unfounded: your complaint is not - no judgment: a decision is not possible